Nicholasbell03/Nicholasbell03/README.md

 ### 👋 About Me

-I am a Senior Full Stack Software Engineer with a unique background as a Chartered Civil Engineer and Senior Quantity Surveyor.
-This diverse 12-year experience has equipped me with a robust problem-solving toolkit, allowing me to apply first-principles thinking to deliver innovative and efficient technical solutions.
-After a career-changing sabbatical travelling Africa, I pivoted into software development, where I thrive in dynamic environments and excel at learning quickly.
+I am a Senior Full Stack Software Engineer with a unique background as a Chartered Civil Engineer (BSc.
+Engineering) and Senior Quantity Surveyor.
+This diverse experience has equipped me with a robust problem-solving toolkit, allowing me to apply first-principles thinking to deliver innovative and efficient technical solutions.

+I pivoted from Civil Engineering to Software Engineering because I felt civil engineering was too stale with innovation and freedom to solve problems creatively.
+Software is more scalable, there are a wider array of possibilities and it is less regulated in terms of having to apply a specific recipe solution to them.

+**I'm very passionate about being at the forefront of AI utilisation as part of the development process, figuring out ways to maximise productivity, improve quality, and automate processes.
+I believe that the current LLM boom should be embraced responsibly, rather than dismissed due to any shortcomings with it's current limitations.  **

-I am passionate about building impactful products and am currently the AI Lead at **Advantage Learn**, where I spearhead AI-focused projects and strategy.
+I am passionate about building impactful products and am currently a Snr Full-Stack Engineer and the AI Lead at **Advantage Learn**.
+We build and maintain a number of complex multitenancy products.

 ---